ress059/ecu/doc/event_h/index.rst

 Some other notes:

     - Event IDs reserved for ECU library will always be negative.

-    - Reserved event IDs the end user can use will start at :ecudoxygen:`ECU_VALID_EVENT_ID_BEGIN`.
+    - Reserved event IDs the end user can use will start at value :ecudoxygen:`ECU_VALID_EVENT_ID_BEGIN`.
-      This is a placeholder for now.
+      Note that this should never be used by the application.
+It is used internally by ECU to know when an event ID is valid.

     - :ecudoxygen:`ECU_USER_EVENT_ID_BEGIN` will always be 0 and marks the start of user-defined event IDs.
 User-defined event IDs will always be greater than or equal to this value.